Mühleberg Nuclear Power Plant: Safety measures

 As with all Swiss nuclear power plants, the KKM is subjected to a periodic complete safety assessment.
 The most recent one took place in 2007.

 The reactor is hosted in a five-floor concrete-steel building.
 The walls have a thickness of 60 cm.
 In its lowest, partially underground part is located the 1.7–1.8 m thick steel and concrete pressure suppression drywell.
-The structure is able to withstand an earthquake.
-In case of a plane crash, however, the building could be damaged.
-The reactor would nevertheless remain intact due to the five 30–50 cm thick insoles and the massive drywell.
+The structure is designed to withstand an earthquake.
+In case of a plane crash, the building could be damaged but the reactor would remain intact due to the five 30–50 cm thick insoles and the massive drywell.

 The reactor was fed with water through two loops, each provided with its own pump.
 A third pump served as reserve.

-The emergency cooling of the core is entrusted to three independent systems.
-A doubly redundant low pressure core spray with a 2·100% heat removal capacity is activated in case of leaks any size in the coolant system.
-Small leaks may be compensated by the redundant alternate low pressure system (ALPS).
+The emergency cooling of the core was entrusted to three independent systems.
+A doubly redundant low pressure core spray with a 2·100% heat removal capacity is activated in case of serious leaks in the coolant system.
+Small leaks could be compensated by the redundant alternate low pressure system (ALPS).

-By loss of cooling agent in the drywell, the excessive water will spread into a torus-shaped pressure-suppression pool.
+By loss of cooling agent in the drywell, the excessive water would spread into a torus-shaped pressure-suppression pool.
 The 4000 m3 big torus is filled with 2000 m3 water and is in turn cooled by a redundant torus cooling system and a redundant shutdown and torus cooling system with a total of 4·100% residual heat removal capacity.

 Emergency power is provided through two connections with the nearby Mühleberg Hydroelectric Power Plant and three diesel generators.

 In 1989, the SUSAN (Selbstständiges, unabhängiges System zur Abfuhr der Nachzerfallswärme) emergency building started operation.

 Bunkerized and partially underground, its function is to ensure an emergency shutdown of the reactor even in case of extreme external agents like plane crashes or simultaneous downfall of the dams upstream the plant with resulting submergence of the structures.
 Amongst others it contains the RCIC, the ALPS, the TCS and two of the three emergency diesel generators.